Ghini/ghini.github.io/_posts/2018-04-21-what's-the-difference.md

 categories: idea
 ---

-So you live in a developing country, you run a botanical garden, and you are offered tens of thousand dollars, all for you to buy a specific commercial software for plant database management.
+So you run a botanical garden, you're structurally short of money, and you are offered tens of thousand dollars, all for you to buy *a specific commercial* software for plant database management.
 A beautiful gift, isn't it?
 What about I urged you to think twice, and to refuse?